 Press the Select button one or more times to change the scan list status symbol of the currently displayed channel.

-- outton one hange the nbol of the - Note: The maximum number of members for a trunking priority monitor scan list is 15; for a conventional scan list, 15; and for a talkgroup scan list, 10.
+Note: The maximum number of members for a trunking priority monitor scan list is 15; for a conventional scan list, 15; and for a talkgroup scan list, 10.